 Another demonstration to show the use of this command, by sending the message on the network

-This is all about this article on AT commands introduction and implementation.
-I hope that after reading this article you will be able to use AT commands in your gsm based projects. let me know if you came across any issue while using these commands in your project.
-You may also check wireless temperature sensor using gsm.
-Good luck 🙂
+This is all about the article on AT commands introduction and implementation.
+I hope that after reading this article, you will be able to use AT commands in your GSM-based projects.
+Let me know if you come across any issues while using these commands in your project.
+You may also check out the wireless temperature sensor using GSM.
+Good luck! 🙂